It is vital that you have a fire escape plan in place so that everyone in your home knows what to do in the event of a fire.

 What to do if you are unable to get out of the building*

-If you’re escape route is blocked, keep doors and windows closed and get everyone to the safest room with a window, closing all doors behind you
+If your escape route is blocked, keep doors and windows closed and get everyone to the safest room with a window, closing all doors behind you

 If you’re on the ground or first floor, you may be able to escape through the window.
 Use soft materials to cushion your fall and always lower yourself down slowly and carefully feet first, then lower yourself until your arms are fully extended before dropping.

-If you can’t get out in this way, call for the FRS via a mobile/call for help through the window (if there is one) and use towels and bedding to block smoke coming in through the bottom and sides of the door.
+If you can’t get out in this way, call the FRS for help through the window (if there is one) and use towels and bedding to block smoke coming in through the bottom and sides of the door.